gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 !!! info "Note"

-    Glean's "underlying data" feature does not interpret tz-naive values, so this setting is not applied when using that feature.
+    Glean's "underlying data" feature does not interpret timezone-naive values, so this setting is not applied when using that feature.